Picture Bayfield Area Trail logo

 • Standard Trail Workdays: Continue work days twice per month.

-• Big Ravine: If funded, initiate integrated assessment and design for the lower Gil Larsen trail and stormwater management infrastructure.
+• Big Ravine: Oversee contracted assessment & design for the lower Gil Larsen trail & storm water infrastructure.

-• Frog Bay Trails: organize volunteers to assist Red Cliff TNR with spring maintenance.
+• Clayton Creek Trail: Organize volunteers to assist Red Cliff TNR with spring maintenance.

 Develop New Trails

-• Big Ravine Sweeny Loop: work with the City to approve and construct a link from Martin Rd. to end of Chipmunk via Sweeny Ave.
+• Big Ravine Sweeny Loop: With City approval, construct link from Martin Rd. to Chipmunk via Sweeny Ave.
 R/W.

 Plan New Trails & Secure Access

-• Bayfield Peninsula Trails Plan: with support from the NPS-RTCA program, complete a long-term plan and the associated 5-year implementation plan.
+• Bayfield Peninsula Trails Plan: With support from the NPS-RTCA program, complete the long-term plan and the associated 5-year implementation plan.

-• Chequamegon Rd. to Salmo Trail: pursue easements for a public connection to complete the Brownstone
+• Chequamegon Rd. to Salmo Trail: Continue to pursue easements for a public connection to complete the Brownstone.
+If secured, develop trail & signage.
+Implement (signage & build) if easements are secured.

 Communication & Outreach

-• Map Information: Improve availability of online map information, including QR codes, master map, and links to other trails.
+• Online trail & map information: Improve availability of including QR codes, master map, and links to other trails.

 Establish a Sustainable Organization

-• Funding Strategy: Develop a budget and fundraising strategy based on the long-term Bayfield Peninsula Trails Plan 5-year implementation plan.
+• Funding strategy: Based upon the long-term Bayfield Peninsula Trails Plan 5-year implementation plan, develop a budget and fundraising strategy.

-• Organizational Structure: Consider options for the Bayfield Area Trails structure such as continuing the current MOU or creating a new 501(c)(3) incorporated nonprofit.
+• Organizational structure: Consider options for the Bayfield Area Trails structure such as continuing the current MOU or creating a new 501(c)(3) incorporated nonprofit.
+Consider who holds easements.

 Bayfield Area Trails logo